soanni86/gazelle_cc/README.md

 ### Using WORKSPACE

-The `gazelle_cc` is build and distributed using using Bazel modules.
-It is possible to use it using legacy WORKSPACE defintions, but it is neither tested nor encouraged.
+The `gazelle_cc` is built and distributed using Bazel modules.
+While it can still be used with legacy `WORKSPACE` definitions—especially for users on Bazel 8.x — this setup is not the primary focus and may not receive the same level of testing.
+Note that Bazel has announced plans to remove support for `WORKSPACE` in version 9.0, so users are encouraged to migrate to Bazel modules when possible.

 For instructions how to setup `gazelle_cc` using WORKSPACEs visit [this guide](./docs/workspace_setup.md)